Newton's Method in Three Precisions: Three precision algorithms

 may be small enough to motivate using a Krylov method with the low-precision factorization as a preconditioner.
 We use the GMRES-IR approach from \cite{CarsonHigham1,CarsonHigham} with left preconditioning.
 This means that we solve

-with GMRES to compute the step.
+with GMRES to compute the defect $\vd$ in Algorithm~\ref{alg:ir}.
 The preconditioner-vector product is computed with two triangular solves.
 The results in \S~\ref{sec:results} show how this approach can improve simple IR in one ill-conditioned case.